Storms & floods

 If you see a tree touching a power line, call 911 or your local emergency services immediately.

 High wind conditions can push over hydro poles and cause trees to contact power lines.
 Stay at least 10 metres away from power lines, trees, or anything they may be touching – including puddles.
-Broken tree branches may still be energized.
+Any tree branches touching a power line may still be energized.

 A winter storm can strike quickly, so plan ahead.